Individual Consumer/ Organization Grievance

 a.
 Upon receipt of an unresolved complaint the Executive Committee has 15 working days to investigate and attempt to resolve the issue.

 b.
 If resolution is achieved, Board President will notify the complainant of the resolution by letter and document in Consumer file.

 c.
 If the matter is not resolved, and the complainant wishes to have the complaint reviewed by the Department on Aging, the President of the Board of Directors provides the complainant with contact at the contact information for the Department on Aging: Department on Aging, Jessie M. Parker Building, 510 E 12th Street, Suite 2, Des Moines, IA 50319-9025.

 Note: Northeast Iowa Area Agency on Aging, as a HIPAA covered entity may require authorization from the Consumer or personal representative to share personal health information outside NEI3A.

-Concerns regarding Consumer’s Civil Rights are referred directly to the Management Services Coordinator at 2101 Kimball Avenue, Suite 320, Waterloo, IA 50702.
+Concerns regarding Consumer’s Civil Rights are referred directly to the Director of Employee Services at 3840 West 9th Street, Waterloo, IA 50702

 The Iowa Civil Rights Commission